 Hello internet, nice to meet you.
 I was born in snowy Winnipeg, Manitoba on the traditional territory of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene Peoples, and the homeland of the Métis Nation.
 After living in Texas, Poland and the Netherlands, I moved back to British Columbia.
-Over five years ago, I found myself on the traditional, unceded xʷməθkʷəy̓əm territory in Vancouver, which is where I currently attend the University of British Columbia.
+Now, I found myself on the traditional, unceded xʷməθkʷəy̓əm territory in Vancouver, which is where I currently attend the University of British Columbia.

 Primarily, I like making things that mean something.
 I’m a writer at the core and an avid creator and consumer of both fiction and non-fiction.
 Sending me things to read is the most direct way to my heart.
 I spend a lot of time thinking about how language and technology can combine to make the world a better place — especially for marginalized groups of people.
 As a queer person, I understand how important community and visibility are.

 mouseinsneakers is my personal blog and all-around internet handle.
 My childhood nickname was mouse — I guess I was kind of scrawny.
-From senior year of high-school to the final year of my Master’s program at UBC, I have had a uniquely bizarre tradition of only owning and wearing one pair of sneakers per academic year.
-Every school year since grade twelve has started with a fresh pair of black Converse and ended with the same pair — though usually riddled with holes.
+Fun fact: From senior year of high-school to the final year of my Master’s program at UBC, I have had a uniquely bizarre tradition of only owning and wearing one pair of sneakers per year.
 Don’t ask me how this tradition began, or why it continued for so long, but that’s where this name came from.

 That’s about it folks.
 Please don’t hesitate to reach out on social media — the internet can be a lonely place!

 A: I’m working with the amazing team at the First Peoples’ Cultural Council as the FirstVoices’ Community Success Specialist

 Q: Can we discuss a collaboration?